 Disaster Area Losses

 A federally declared disaster is a disaster that occurred in an area declared by the President to be eligible for federal assistance.
+Review the IRS’ Around the Nation page for news specific to local areas, primarily disaster relief or tax provisions that affect certain states.
+The IRS has also provided resources for disaster situations that focuses on the most recent disasters.

 A casualty loss can result from the damage, destruction, or loss of your property from any sudden, unexpected, or unusual event such as a flood, hurricane, tornado, fire, earthquake, or volcanic eruption.
 If your property is personal-use property or isn’t completely destroyed, the amount of your casualty loss is the lesser of: